Junior Vasquez

-Junior Vasquez (born Donald Gregory Mattern, August 24, 1949) is an American DJ, record producer and remixer.
-He has been referred to as one of the only DJs of his time to gain international attention.
+Junior Vasquez (born Donald Gregory Mattern; August 24, 1946) is an American club DJ, record producer and remixer prominent in the 1980s and 1990s.
+He has been referred to as one of the only club DJs of his time to gain international attention.

 Career

-Mattern moved to New York City as a young man of 25 in 1971 with ambitions of becoming a fashion designer, briefly attending Fashion Institute of Technology (FIT) and working for a while as a hairdresser.
-Mattern soon became fascinated with NYC nightlife, especially the work of DJ Larry Levan at the Paradise Garage.
-Despite his Italian and German ancestry, he adopted the pseudonym "Junior Vasquez" (inspired by the Latino neighborhoods he frequented) as a way to "reinvent" himself.
+Mattern moved to New York City as a young man of 22 in 1971 with ambitions of becoming a fashion designer, briefly attending Fashion Institute of Technology (FIT) and working for a while as a hairdresser.
+Mattern soon became fascinated with New York nightlife, especially the work of DJ Larry Levan at the Paradise Garage.
+Despite his Italian and German ancestry, he adopted the stage name "Junior Vasquez" (inspired by the Latino neighborhoods he frequented) as a way to "reinvent" himself.

 He began his career in music production in the 1980s.
 Vasquez worked with DJ and pop remixer/producer Shep Pettibone, and together they co-produced and edited numerous singles from artists like Madonna, Whitney Houston, Janet Jackson, MC Hammer, Prince, Pet Shop Boys and others.
 Vasquez landed a brief residency at Club Bassline, where he began to make a name for himself as a live DJ.

-Many of Junior Vasquez's earliest underground hits were released under the name "Ellis D", including the house track, "Work This Pussy".
+Many of Junior Vasquez's earliest underground hits were released under the pseudonym Ellis D, including the house track, "Work This Pussy".
 Vasquez also released the tracks "Just Like a Queen", "My Lolleata", "It's Scratched", and "Took My Love Away".

-From 1989 to 1995, Vasquez was the DJ at the original Sound Factory, a club he co-founded with Richard Grant, which was located at 530 W. 27th St in the Chelsea district.
+From 1989 to 1995, Vasquez was the DJ at the original Sound Factory, a club he co-founded with Richard Grant in the Chelsea district.
 Major record labels began soliciting Vasquez to produce club-friendly remixes for their top singers using his personal beat-driven house style.
-Due to a rise in demand from these labels, many singer and musicians like C+C Music Factory, David Morales, Björk, Marilyn Manson, and Madonna were known to frequent his Sunday morning events.
-Working with many popular artists allowed Vasquez to create his own repertoire of exclusive "Private Collection" of authorized remixes (along with several unofficial remixes) which were not released to the market, and thus made his live sets even more distinctive to his following.
+Due to a rise in demand from these labels, many singer and musicians like C+C Music Factory, David Morales, Björk, Marilyn Manson and Madonna were known to frequent his Sunday morning events.
+Working with many popular artists allowed Vasquez to create his own repertoire of exclusive "private collection" of authorized remixes (along with several unofficial remixes) which were not released to the market, and thus made his live sets even more distinctive to his following.

 In 1994, Vasquez released his notably biggest single "Get Your Hands Off My Man".
-At this time he was also associated with The House of Xtravaganza, a ballroom "house" which enjoyed prominence in New York City at this time.
-In the early 1990s, Vasquez released his single "X", which sampled Danny Xtravaganza say the word "extravaganza!" (the voice sample was taken from Danny Xtravaganza's 1990 single "Love the Life You Live").
+At this time he was also associated with the House of Xtravaganza, a ballroom "house" which enjoyed prominence in New York City at this time.
+In the early 1990s, Vasquez released his single "X", which sampled Danny Xtravaganza saying the word "extravaganza!"
+(The voice sample was taken from Danny Xtravaganza's 1990 single "Love the Life You Live".)